m3trik/Scripts_portable/docs/README.md

 -----------------------------------------------

 ######
-* pressed hotkey shows instance. release hides;
+* a pressed hotkey shows an instance. release hides;

 * mouse not pressed: heads up info